cnichte/basic-electron-typescript-react-starter/README.md

 }
 ```

-Creates a local `pouchdb-test` Database in the Project-folder, on the first startup with `npm start`.
+Creates a local `pouchdb-test` Database in the users home folder `~/my-electron-app/catalogs/`, on the first startup with `npm start`.

 ### Electron Conf